-37. No. Property cannot be gifted (which includes settling it on a trust) to get around paying tax on its sale.
+- 37. No. Property cannot be gifted (which includes settling it on a trust) to get around paying tax on its sale.
 The Act treats a gift of land you acquired with a purpose or intention of disposal as being made at market value.
-As a result, you would be subject to tax on that amount, less any allowable deductions (see ss FC 1 and FC 2).
+As a result, you would be subject to tax on that amount, less any allowable deductions (see ss FC 1 and FC 2). - 38.
+Similarly, you cannot dispose of the property for less than market value to reduce the tax you would have to pay on the sale.
+A below market value sale is also treated as occurring at market value, and you would be subject to tax on that amount, less any allowable deductions (see s GC 1).